aj4abinjacob/Chikku-Data-Combiner/README.md

 ## A simple program used for combining multiple data files.

-Chikku uses html,css and javascript as front end while it uses python in the back end.
+Chikku uses html,css and javascript as front end while it uses python as back end.

 ## Libraries Used
 1. [eel](https://github.com/ChrisKnott/Eel) ❤️